cdpcre/french_cards_detector_pytorch/README.md

 ## Project Structure
 - `eda.ipynb`: Jupyter notebook for Exploratory Data Analysis (EDA) of the dataset.
 - `evaluation.ipynb`: Jupyter notebook for evaluating the trained model's performance.
-- `train.py`: A standalone Python script exported from the notebook to ensure reproducible training.
+- `train.py`: Custom PyTorch training script with full control over the training loop, data loading, and augmentations.
 - `predict.py`: A Flask web application that serves the trained model via a REST API.
 - `Dockerfile`: Configuration file for containerizing the prediction service.
 - `requirements.txt`: List of all Python dependencies required for the project.